Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Approximation

 \section{Approximation}

-In this section, we consider the approximation of the SEGMENT COVER problem.
+In this section we consider the approximation of the segment cover problem.
 We can define two natural approximation problems.
-The first, called MAX-SEGMENT COVER, or MAX-SC for short, asks to choose one interval from each uncertain segment such that the union of the resulting intervals is of maximum length possible.
-The second, called CONTIGUOUS MAX-SC, requires a choice of an interval from each uncertain segment such that a maximum-length connected interval is obtained.
+The first, called \emph{max-segment cover}, or \emph{max-SC} for short, asks to choose one interval from each uncertain segment such that the union of the resulting intervals is of maximum length possible among all the choices.
+Here we have extended the meaning of length of an interval to the length of a union of disjoint intervals in the obvious way.
+Therefor, max-SC asks for maximum coverage.

+The second, called \emph{contiguous max-SC}, requires a choice of an interval from each uncertain segment such that a maximum-length connected interval is obtained, among all connected intervals of all choices.
+Therefore contiguous max-SC asks for maximum connected coverage.
+In this section we discuss the approximation problem max-sc and leave more specialized study of contiguous max-SC as an open problem.